RNC Chairwoman Ronna McDaniel is trying to hold together a party that Donald Trump might want to tear up

 In the months and, perhaps, years to come, McDaniel, now 47 and one of the longest-serving GOP chairs in history, faces the unenviable task of steering a Republican Party that will have to reckon with Trump and the divisive and uncivil legacy of Trumpism.
 She heads a party that has lost the House, the Senate and the White House under her leadership and is riven by infighting over whether she should defend Trump more forcefully — or at all.

 Over the past four years, McDaniel has grown so close to Trump that some Republicans feared her judgment could be impaired by friendship, even as his presidency was imploding and the prospect of him becoming a disruptive force for the party in his post-presidency seemed certain.
-Her silence or milquetoast criticism during some episodes — his failure to condemn white supremacy, disparaging women’s appearances, promoting policies that separated the children of undocumented migrants from their parents, and labeling the news media as an “enemy of the people” — have made her one of Trump’s most visible enablers, according to her critics.
+Her silence or milquetoast criticism during some episodes — his incindiary comemnts on race, disparaging women’s appearances, promoting policies that separated the children of undocumented migrants from their parents, and labeling the news media as an “enemy of the people” — have made her one of Trump’s most visible enablers, according to her critics.
 Her allies say it is a more complicated picture.

 She chooses her words carefully when contemplating how he might influence the tenor and shape of the party, a delicate question for a partisan stalwart clamped in a vise between Trump’s enormous Republican fan base and nervous establishment figures who would be relieved if he faded away.
 As Trump’s Senate impeachment trial approaches, some RNC members are leaning on her to at least acknowledge the former president’s direct role in inciting the attack on the U.S. Capitol earlier this month, rather than steadfastly denying that he meant to inspire the riot.